kelbon/AnyAny/README.md

     self.say(out);
   }
 };
-// Self can be const T& / T& / const T* / T* or just T - in this case self will be provided by copy -
-// (Self also can be cv void* but... even in this case, under it always lies an object of type T)

 // Create a type which can contain any other type with method .say ! using any_animal = aa::any_with<Say>;